Kilimajaro/Face_Recognition/Readme.md

 ## Face Recognition API Project

 For the installation of the onnx model used in this project:
-Visit https://drive.usercontent.google.com/download?id=1N0GL-8ehw_bz2eZQWz2b0A5XBdXdxZhg&export=download&authuser=0 and move this model to the "models" folder.
+Visit https://drive.usercontent.google.com/download?id=1N0GL-8ehw_bz2eZQWz2b0A5XBdXdxZhg&export=download&authuser=0 and move this model to the "models" folder (you need to create it by yourself).

 This FastAPI project scaffolds the major pieces of a face recognition pipeline for students.
 Your job is to implement the missing logic in `util.py` so that the `/face-similarity` endpoint can compare two uploaded face images.